 Step 7: Plan your launch campaign.
 Start with a six to eight-week pilot at one or two locations.
 Set specific success criteria such as transaction attachment rate, redemption rate, and measurable lift in member frequency.

 Step 8: Train your team thoroughly.
 Every staff member should understand how the program works, how to enroll guests, and how to process redemptions.
-Create simple reference materials for common scenarios.
 Consider rewarding staff for successful enrollments during launch.

 Step 9: Implement targeted promotions.
 Use data-driven personalized offers rather than blanket discounts.
 Examples include double points on slow days, bonus reward points for trying new menu items, or special rewards for pickup orders.